 Intent-based keyword research: Let Google be your guide

-Contributor Jacob Baadsgaard takes a look at why intent is an important part of keyword research and explains how to use Google to guide your SEM and SEO keyword strategies so you're not losing time or m
+Contributor Jacob Baadsgaard takes a look at why intent is an important part of keyword research and explains how to use Google to guide your SEM and SEO keyword strategies so you're not losing time or money.

 Whether paid or organic, when it comes to search marketing, keywords are king.